hbgit/flutter_a_z/README.md

 ---
 ## Whats Message Clone

-- The goal of this APP is allow the user to send messages using 1 to M, where all APP user can send messages one each other
+- The goal of this APP is to allow the user to send messages using 1 to M, where all APP user can send messages one each other

-- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_whatsclone
+- The source code is available at https://github.com/hbgit/flutter_a_z/tree/feature_whatsclone

-- This is not working on Web, since flutter packages limitation adopted
+- This is not working on Web since flutter packages limitation adopted

 - How setting up the project on Firebase (https://console.firebase.google.com/):

     - In the App Project go to android/app/src/main/AndroidManifest.xml
     - Get the package name, e.g., com.hbgit.flutter_a_z
     - Provide the SHA-1, check out https://developers.google.com/android/guides/client-auth (note in the password type android)
-    - Add the google json on android/app
+    - Add the google JSON on android/app
-    - Add firebase sdk to the project, checkout https://firebase.google.com/docs/android/setup?authuser=0
+    - Add firebase SDK to the project, check out https://firebase.google.com/docs/android/setup?authuser=0
     - Go to android/build.gradle and copy/paste the classpath in the last line of section dependencies
     - In the app level, go to android/app/build.gradle and then add the plugin cmd as in the documentation
     - Go to https://pub.dev to get the package name
-    - Possible ERROR Migrate Android X, checkout https://developer.android.com/jetpack/androidx/migrate
+    - Possible ERROR Migrate Android X, check out https://developer.android.com/jetpack/androidx/migrate
-    - Go to android/gradle.properties, and then checkout if it has: android.useAndroidX=true and android.enableJetifier=true
+    - Go to android/gradle.properties, and then check out if it has: android.useAndroidX=true and android.enableJetifier=true
-    - Possible ERROR, install app because size files, checkout https://developer.android.com/studio/build/multidex
+    - Possible ERROR, install an app because size files, check out https://developer.android.com/studio/build/multidex
     - Go to android/app/build.gradle and add in the defaultConfig section multiDexEnabled true
     - Go to firebase in Database and setting up Cloud Firestore
     - Now is just write the flutter code :)